-My dogs have never been fed out of a bowl as we turn mealtimes into a chance to ensure they have soe quality canine enrichment time.
+My dogs have never been fed out of a bowl as we turn mealtimes into a chance to ensure they have quality canine enrichment time.

 Then let your dog in the room and watch how much he enjoys himself.
-In the summer the garden is a great place to do this too – the heady mixture of grass and tasty food scent will be delightful for a foraging dog.
+In the summer, the garden is a great place to do this, too – the heady mixture of grass and tasty food scent will be delightful for a foraging dog.

-All our one to one walks include the opportunity to play various scavenger games to help mentally tie them out and distract any problems in the
+All our one-to-one walks include the opportunity to play various scavenger games to help mentally tie them out and distract any problems in the

 Enrichment doesn’t need to be expensive or complicated, so let your imagination run wild.
 Enjoy!